Organiser: Andy Howes

 This module is available only to MPhys students.

-To develop the experimental skills acquired over the first two years.
-The experiments are less structured than in earlier years, more open ended and performed in groups.
-This is to encourage students to take responsibility for the planning and direction of experiments and prepare them for independent research within a team.
+The module builds on experience gained during the first and second year laboratories.
+The work is less structured than in earlier years, more open ended and normally performed in groups of three.
+You are expected to take more responsibility for the planning and direction of your work than in previous years.
+This will prepare you for independent research within a team, and for the project work next year.

 In addition to the specific objectives of the individual experiments, at the end of the module you should have: